gkushang/cucumber-html-reporter/README.md

 Available: `['bootstrap', 'hierarchy', 'foundation', 'simple']`
 Type: `String`

-Select the Theme for HTML report.
+Select the Theme for your HTML report.

 N.B: Hierarchy theme is best suitable if your features are organized under features-folder hierarchy.
 Each folder will be rendered as a HTML Tab.
 It supports up to 3-level of nested folder hierarchy structure.